owain-je/kubernetes-ovn-heterogeneous-cluster/README.md

 * Peter Hornyack (Google)
 * The authors of https://github.com/openvswitch/ovn-kubernetes

+## TODO

+The following items are to be implemented and are not sorted by importance!

+* Copy CA files from master.
+* `etcd` container should use a host path for storing data, in order to survive restarts.
+* Add other cloud providers documentation, e.g. AWS.
+* Add gateway node instructions for enabling pod containers Internet access.
+* Setup OVS TLS.
+* Add Windows node TLS support.

 ## Requirements

 At the time of this writing, the instructions are meant to be run on Google Compute Engine, but apart from `gcloud` calls and a few networking details, everything detailed below should work regardless of the adopted cloud-provider.